WennieL/holbertonschool-low_level_programming/variables_if_else_while/README.md

 You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) All your code should be in the main function
 You can only use putchar three times in your code <br>
+ <br> 4.
+When I was having that alphabet soup, I never thought that it would pay off <br> Write a program that prints the alphabet in lowercase, followed by a new line.

+Print all the letters except q and e
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) All your code should be in the main function
+You can only use putchar twice in your code <br>